List of The Dumping Ground characters: Mo Michaels

 Some time afterwards, the other 'DG' residents teased Mo's snake, now renamed "Rocky", saying that he was boring.
 Out to prove otherwise, Mo purchased a box of locusts that escaped after Mike untapped the box and left it on the piano with the lid open.
 Consequently, Mo, with Harry and Floss, set about rounding up the 50+ locusts from other places in the 'Dumping Ground'.
 After finally rounding them up, Mo revealed to the rest of the 'DG' why he had bought them: they were bait for Rocky to perform tricks in a show he was putting on.
-Unfortunately, Rocky refused to respond to Mo's commands (despite having responded in practice) even when Mo attempted to charm him with a recorder.
+Rocky refused to respond to Mo's commands (despite having responded in practice) even when Mo attempted to charm him with a recorder.
 Faith later suggested to Mo that Rocky was depressed, prompting Mo to give Rocky to a man who owned numerous other snakes, on the reasoning that Mo could play with his friends whenever he wanted and so wanted to let Rocky do the same thing.

 When the 'DG' residents held the "Touch The Telly" challenge, Mo was the only care kid to not pick a side.
 Instead, he was appointed the referee and was responsible for seeing who was out of the game, how long people had taken on their toilet breaks and how many they had been on.
-Like the other kids, Mo fell asleep in the lounge the following night and saw neither the football game nor the talent show.
+Like the other children, Mo fell asleep in the lounge the following night and saw neither the football game nor the talent show.